We often forget that coffee is a natural product!

-Kalledevarapura has been our companion for a long time, because it has always proved to be a very constant coffee of very high quality, which brings complex and intriguing aromas to the cup.
+Kalledevarapura has been our companion for a long time, because it has always proven to be a very consistent coffee of the highest quality, bringing complex and intriguing aromas to the cup.

-However, the last samples of this year's harvest did not meet our quality standards.
+The latest samples from this year’s harvest, however, did not meet our quality standards.

-So now we are in the selection phase of a new coffee suitable to fill the role of Kalle, a fresh and fruity coffee, with a pleasant and light acidity, absent bitterness, velvety and creamy, with notes of fresh fruit, citrus , vanilla and tobacco.
+So now we are at the stage of selecting a new coffee suitable to fill the role of Kalle, a fresh and fruity coffee with pleasant and slight acidity, absent bitterness, velvety and creamy, with notes from time to time of fresh fruit, citrus, vanilla and tobacco.

-However, this constant research work does not apply to all roasters!
+This constant research work, however, does not apply to all roasters!

-Unfortunately many roasters do not select new single origin to replace those with defects.
-They simply balance the defects found in a single source by reducing the doses used or covering them with the other coffees already present in the blend.
+Unfortunately, many roasters do not select new single-origins to replace those with defects.
+They simply go to balance the defects found in one origin by reducing the amounts used or covering them with the other coffees already in the blend.